andy-twosticks/pod4/README.md

 :success.
 If any alert has a status of :error :warning or :success then that is reflected in the model's `model_status` attribute.

-(In fact, there are two other possible statuses -- models are :empty when first created and :deleted after a call to delete.)
+(There are two other possible statuses -- models are :empty when first created and :deleted after a call to delete.)

 You can raise alerts yourself, and you normally do so by overriding `validate`.
 This method is called after a read as well as when you write to the database; so that a model object should always